Many of the things about us are passed on from one generation to another through genes.

 In one type of gene therapy, a new functional gene is introduced to the body.
 The new functional gene is put into a vector, or viral shell, to deliver the gene to the body.
 A neutralized virus is often used as the vector, or vehicle.
 It is usually injected directly into a person’s vein as an intravenous (IV) infusion.

 Once inside the cells, the functional gene is designed to produce proteins.
 The functional gene is not intended to be passed down to future generations.

 What are the possible risks and benefits of gene therapies?

-- There is no guarantee that you will benefit from gene therapy.
-However, by participating in a gene therapy study, you may help researches learn more about a condition and how to treat it, which could also help others with that same condition in the future.
+There is no guarantee that you will benefit from gene therapy.
+However, by participating in a gene therapy study, you may help researchers learn more about a condition and how to treat it, which could also help others with that same condition in the future.